 In December, the nurses conducted a unit-by-unit study with the support of NNU that resulted in three investigative reports on the Hopkins Hospital.
 Through these reports, the nurses sought to prove that the Hospital had created an unsuitable working environment and unsafe conditions for patients and nurses.

 The reports focused on understaffing, mandatory overtime, and insufficient safety equipment and procedures.

 According to the Baltimore Sun, there are few nurses in the state of Maryland that are represented by unions.

 “We do not agree that Hopkins has violated federal labor law.
-The NLRB regional director has determined that an allegation made by nursing union representatives about some of our workplace policies can move forward to a fact-finding hearing,” she wrote in an email to The News-Letter.
+The NLRB regional director has determined that an allegation made by nursing union representatives about some of our workplace policies can move forward to a fact-finding hearing,” the letter reads.

 The NLRB has the power to appeal to federal courts and force institutions to comply with labor laws.

 After multiple hearings, the NLRB has determined that there is merit to allegations that the Hospital has violated federal labor regulations by preventing nurses from organizing.